 Liz is a native of Chicago who moved to the Asheville area in 2003.
 She received a BS in Resource Conservation and a JD from the University of Florida.

 Elder Club Program Manager

-Brendan is originally from Memphis, TN.
-She earned her BA in psychology and women’s studies from the University of Tennessee, Knoxville in 2014.
-Before returning to UTK to complete her MS in Social Work with a concentration in Organizational Leadership in 2019, she committed 4 years to providing person-centered social services and education to high-need clients from diverse backgrounds.
-While earning her master’s degree, she worked with the Dean of Equity and Inclusion at the University of Tennessee College of Social Work to develop educational programs and implement the Diversity Action Plan.
-She is passionate about social justice, using a person centered approach to support my clients, and advocating for improved mental and physical wellbeing.
-During her free time, she loves to hike with her partner and two dogs, attempt different crafts (macramé, knitting, weaving, pottery, etc.), listen to live music with friends, and try to cook different cuisines.
+Brendan just joined JFS as the Elder Club Program Manager in July 2021.
+She is originally from Memphis, TN and earned her BA in Psychology and her MS in Social Work with a concentration in Organizational Leadership from the University of Tennessee, Knoxville.
+Before completing her master’s degree, she committed 4 years to providing person-centered social services and education to high-need clients from diverse backgrounds.
+She is passionate about community building, using a strength-based approach to support her clients, and advocating for improved mental and physical wellbeing.
+During her free time, she loves to hike with her partner and two dogs, attempt different crafts (macramé, knitting, weaving, pottery…), and spend time with family and friends.

 Elder Club Program Coordinator